Eccentric Corbino FET in magnetic field: a highly tunable photodetector: Conclusions

 In this paper we have studied Corbino-disk-shaped photodetectors with sources at the inner ring which oscillate at the frequency of the incoming radiation with respect to metallic back-gates.
 The design is similar to that of conventional Dyakonov-Shur devices, in that a rectified potential is measured at the outer rim of the disk, which acts as a fluctuating drain.
 By applying a magnetic field in the direction perpendicular to the cavity, the rectification of long-wavelength radiation occurs from the constructive interference of not only bulk plasmons, but also edge magnetoplasmons.

 In this geometry, plasmons can circulate along the entirety of the disk's perimeter nearly unimpeded [\onlinecite{ashoori}].
 Plasmons in this configuration are categorised by their winding number, {\it i.e.} the number of complete oscillations of the electron density that occur over a full revolution around the disk.
 In the first part of the paper, we studied the response of a conventional Corbino-disk photodetector with the source-ring located at the centre of the disk.
 Said geometry admits an analytic solution.
 In this configuration individual plasmon modes can be manually injected by selecting the winding number of the external source-to-gate potential.
-It is important to note that, as shown in Sect.~\ref{sect:corbino_disk_analytic}, all modes, and in particular ones at $\omega\simeq \omega_c$ (which exist for all winding numbers), produce nonlinear rectified potentials that are also uniform along the edge.
+It is important to note that, as shown in Sect.~\ref{sect:corbino_disk_analytic}, all modes, and in particular ones at $\omega\simeq \omega_c$ (which exist only in the presence of asymmetric boundary conditions and up to large winding numbers, as long as inner and outer radii are comparable and damping is small), produce nonlinear rectified potentials that are also uniform along the edge.
 Therefore, all contributions at $\omega\simeq \omega_c$ can in principle be summed up, with a careful choice of the source-to-gate external potential, and result in a large resonance at the cyclotron frequency that greatly enhances the responsivity of the device.
 Since its frequency depends on the magnetic field, exploiting such strong resonance can lead to the realization of efficient and tunable THz photodetectors.
 Unfortunately, this programme is difficult to be achieved in practice.